ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 #### Instructions for In-Browser Learn IDE Users

 If you are using the Learn IDE available in your browser, use `httpserver` to launch the web server.
-You will see that `Your server is running at ...` followed by a string of numbers and dots.
+You will see the message `Your server is running at ...` followed by a string of numbers and dots.
 This string is your temporary IP address that is hosting your `index.html` file.
 Copy this string of numbers, open a new tab and past the string in to the URL bar.